 When I first moved to Thailand, I arrived in the middle of rainy season.
-Actually not that difficult to do, as rainy season in Thailand runs six months of the year (May till October), I’d never seen anything like the rain I experienced in Bangkok.
-Torrential rain, every day, for weeks – rainy season in Thailand can be a bit wearing.
-That’s why, if you’ll be visiting Thailand during rainy season, following these tips will make it easier for you to survive -and yes, have fun – during what will be some of the hardest rain you’ve ever seen.
+Actually not that difficult to do, as rainy season in Thailand runs six months of the year (May till October), I had never seen anything like the rain I experienced in Bangkok.

 Tips on How to Survive Thailand’s Rainy Season:

-Don’t Take Taxis in Bangkok – If you’re in Bangkok and it rains, the natural reaction if you’re a foreigner is to take a taxi.
+Don’t Take Taxis in Bangkok – If you are in Bangkok and it rains, the natural reaction if you are a foreigner is to take a taxi.
 Don’t.
-Not unless you want to spend (and I’m not exaggerating) an hour in a taxi to move two blocks.
+Not unless you want to spend (and I am not exaggerating) an hour in a taxi to move two blocks.

 Bangkok’s horrendous traffic jams are legendary.
-During rainy season, when it’s raining, they’re at a complete standstill.
+During rainy season, when it is raining, they are at a complete standstill.
 Don’t waste money sitting in a taxi, going nowhere.
 Take the sky train, underground or sit in a shopping mall enjoying a cup of coffee until the downpour is over.

 Need to Get Somewhere Fast?
-Motorbike Taxis – If you get caught somewhere during rainy season and you’re not close to a sky train station or underground, the only way to get somewhere fast when it’s raining is by motorcycle taxis.
+Motorbike Taxis – If you get caught somewhere during rainy season and you are not close to a sky train station or underground, the only way to get somewhere fast when it is raining is by motorcycle taxis.

-Yes, you’ll get wet (but carry a lightweight plastic raincoat and it’s not too bad) but motorcycle taxis will go anywhere in any weather and, weaving their way through traffic jams at a standstill, they will get you where you need to go.
-Just keep your knees tucked in, so you don’t lose one of them on the side of a bus you’re passing.
+Yes, you will get wet (but carry a lightweight plastic raincoat and it’s not too bad) but motorcycle taxis will go anywhere in any weather and, weaving their way through traffic jams at a standstill, they will get you where you need to go.
+Just keep your knees tucked in, so you don’t lose one of them on the side of a bus you are passing.

-Put Your Camera and Cell Phone in a Plastic Bag or Waterproof Holder – As dumb and unnecessary as it sounds, if you’re caught in the rain in Thailand and your camera and cell phone are in your open-topped bag, a frequent occurrence is they’ll get so wet they’ll stop working.
-That’s why many Thais either keep their cameras and cell phones in plastic zip-lock bags in their purses, or in a waterproof cell phone or camera holder.
-Better to be safe, than have that $500 camera completely worthless.
+Put Your Camera and Cell Phone in a Plastic Bag or Waterproof Holder – As dumb and unnecessary as it sounds, if you are caught in the rain in Thailand and your camera and cell phone are in your open-topped bag, a frequent occurrence is they will get so wet they will stop working.

 Discover Thailand’s Shopping Malls – One of the godsends of rainy season in Thailand is shopping malls.
 All over the country, even in small towns, shopping malls make rainy season more bearable.

 Visit Indoor Tourist Attractions – Bangkok’s most famous tourist attraction is the Grand Palace and Wat Phra Kaew.
-Stunningly beautiful on a sunny day, it’s miserable if you get caught in the rain in rainy season, as everything is outside.
+Stunningly beautiful on a sunny day, it is miserable if you get caught in the rain in rainy season, as everything is outside.

-If you’ll be visiting Thailand during rainy season, keep a close eye on the weather and, if rain looks likely, plan your day for indoor tourist attractions – in Bangkok, Jim Thompson House is beautiful, Bangkok’s Art and Culture Center is a wonderful art museum and it’s right next to the sky train with covered walkways to get to it, and Vimanmek Palace (the world’s largest teak building) is stunning.
+If you will be visiting Thailand during rainy season, keep a close eye on the weather and, if rain looks likely, plan your day for indoor tourist attractions – in Bangkok, Jim Thompson House is beautiful, Bangkok’s Art and Culture Center is a wonderful art museum and it is right next to the sky train with covered walkways to get to it, and Vimanmek Palace (the world’s largest teak building) is stunning.

-Don’t Paddle in High Water – Every day in Bangkok when it rains, I see foreigners paddling around in foot deep water as they’re too impatient to stay inside until it stops raining.
+Don’t Paddle in High Water – Every day in Bangkok when it rains, I see foreigners paddling around in foot deep water as they are too impatient to stay inside until it stops raining.
 There’s a reason most Thais don’t paddle around in flooded streets – safety.

 In high water, you can’t see holes until you’ve stepped in them.
 Stay indoors.
 It’s safer.